Nathalieguimaraes/MarineAnimalClassifier/README.md

 The Dockerfile in the app directory is used to build the Docker container for the application.
 Ensure that main.py, model.py, and all necessary dependencies in requirements.txt are set up correctly.

 <h1>4.
 Running the Application Locally with Docker</h1>
-Build and Run Docker Container: docker build -t marine_animal_classifier . <br>
+Build and Run Docker Container: <br>
+docker build -t marine_animal_classifier . <br>
 docker run -p 8000:8000 -v "C:/Users/nsguimaraes/Documents/project/app/Marine_animals_dataset:/data/Marine_animals_dataset" marine_animal_classifier